Sharon Wheatley is both a Broadway actress and writer. She has a nationally published memoir ‘Til the Fat Girl Sings (Adams Media).

 Come From Away is an original, rock-inspired world-premiere musical based on the true story of when the isolated town of Gander, Newfoundland played host to the world.
 What started as an average day in a small town turned in to an international sleepover when 38 planes were diverted to Gander on September 11, 2001.
 Undaunted by culture clashes and language barriers, the spirited town cheered the stranded travelers with music, an open bar and the recognition that we’re all part of a global family.

 As a writer, Sharon writes for actress Kristin Chenoweth, including sketches for her US and Australia tours, sketches for the Hollywood Bowl and other concerts around the country.
-Her highest profile project was co-writing a parody of Anthony Weiner to the song “Popular” for Kristin to sing on The Tonight Show, which aired on July 30th, 2013 and went “viral” within 24 hours.
+A favorite was co-writing a parody of Anthony Weiner to the song “Popular” for Kristin to sing on The Tonight Show, which aired on July 30th, 2013 and went “viral” within 24 hours.
 Sharon also produced, directed and co-wrote AVENUE ZOO, a 30 minute original musical written for The Bronx Zoo.
 It ran for four months at The Bronx Zoo in 2012 and was rewritten and performed at The Houston Zoo for four months in the summer of 2013.
 AVENUE ZOO was written up in the September 2013 issue of American Theatre Magazine.

 A proud midwesterner and lover of malls, Sharon is a native of Cincinnati, Ohio where she attended the renowned Musical Theater program at University of Cincinnati’s College Conservatory of Music.
+In 2006 Sharon received the CCM Musical Theater Alumnae Award.

 Sharon enjoyed 22 years in New York City as a professional actress.
 Her film credits include Gods behaving Badly (Release date TBA).
 On TV she has been seen as “Mary Jo” in My Life Is A Lifetime Movie.
 Her Broadway credits include Avenue Q (Kate Monster/ Lucy T. Slut, Mrs. T. Yellow Bear), the final company of Cats as it finished its record breaking run at The Winter Garden Theater (Jennyanydots, The Gumbie Cat), Les Miserables (Cosette and Eponine), and The Phantom of the Opera (Madam Firman).
 Sharon holds the distinction of being the only actress to appear in all three of these Broadway blockbusters on Broadway.
 She has also toured nationally and internationally with Les Miserables, The Phantom of the Opera and The Sound of Music, and also originated Avenue Q at The Wynn Casino and Resort in Las Vegas (Mrs. T/Yellow Bear/ Kate and Lucy).